DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 ### 4. Submit your recommendations

-After you submit your recommendations, they’ll be immediately recommended for QTS or EYTS.
+After you submit your recommendations, the Teaching Regulation Agency (TRA) will award the trainees with QTS or EYTS within 3 working days.
+The trainees will then be able to download their certificates from the TRA teacher self-service portal.

+The TRA will later send an email to the trainees to tell them that their certificates are available.